manpagez: man pages & more

 A box with rounded corners can be dotted or dashed.

-The .PS line can have a second argument specifying a maximum height for
+The .PS line accepts a second argument specifying a maximum height for

 the picture.
-If the width of zero is specified the width will be
+If a width of zero is specified, it is ignored when

-ignored in computing the scaling factor for the picture.
-GNU pic will
+computing the scaling factor for the picture.
+GNU pic always scales a

-always scale a picture by the same amount vertically as well as
+picture by the same amount vertically and horizontally.
+This differs

-Each text object has an invisible box associated with it.
-The compass
+Each text object has an associated invisible box that determines its

-object times textht.
-Initially, textwid and textht have a value of 0.
+associated with the object times textht.
+Initially, textwid and textht

 In (almost all) places where a quoted text string can be used, an